hellohien/hellohien/README.md

 I’m a software developer based in Southern California, specializing in building user-friendly and accessible applications using technologies like JavaScript, TypeScript, React, Next.js, and React Native.
 I’m passionate about creating solutions that make a positive impact and contribute to sustainable, inclusive experiences.

-I’m always eager to grow, learn, and connect with others in the software development community.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=hellohien&&count_private=true&hide=stars,issues,contribs&theme=vue)](https://github.com/anuraghazra/github-readme-stats)

 ## Skills